Danger Island, Great Chagos Bank

-Danger Island is the westernmost and the southernmost island of the Great Chagos Bank, which is the world's largest coral atoll structure, located in the Chagos Archipelago in the Indian Ocean.
+Danger Island is the westernmost and the southernmost island of the Great Chagos Bank, which is the world's largest coral atoll structure.
+It is located in the Chagos Archipelago in the Indian Ocean.

 Description

 It is a 2 km (1.24 miles) long flat island with a maximum width of 400 m, covered with tall coconut trees.

-Its name may derive from the lack of a safe anchorage, which rendered every visit to this island dangerous for the visiting ship and crew.
-A dangerous reef also extends about two to three miles south by west of the island, which at times the sea breaks on.
+Its name probably derives from the dangerous reef that extends about two to three miles south by west of the island, which at times the sea breaks on.
+The lack of a safe anchorage, which has rendered every visit to this island dangerous for the visiting ship and crew, also makes this name apt.
 The closest land is Sea Cow Island, the southernmost of the Eagle Islands which lies 16 km to the NNE.

 History

 Danger Island was sighted by the French ship La Bouffonne in 1777.
-It was given its name by lieutenant Archibald Blair during his 1786 survey of the Chagos archipelago.
+It was given its name during lieutenant Archibald Blair's 1786 survey of the Chagos archipelago.
 Blair described the island at the time: "At dawn of day saw Breakers bearing NE, distant about ½ Mile, which I found at daylight to extend from Danger Island [...]
 It is covered with thick Wood, and a few Coconut Trees near the Centre" [emphasis in original].

 There was never a permanent settlement on Danger Island, even at the time that the Chagos were inhabited (between the mid-18th and mid-20th centuries).
-However, occasionally plantation workers from other islands would be brought to this island to collect coconuts.
+However, occasionally plantation workers from other islands were brought to this island to collect coconuts.